PuffinBlue/josharcher/content/code/2016-10-09-Install-ScanSnap-s1300-drivers-on-linux.md

 sudo cp Downloads/300_0C00.nal /usr/share/sane/epjitsu/300_0C00.nal
 ```

+I'm sure you can work out for yourself how to do the s300 and s1300i - just change the names in the command.

 NOTE - That like `~` symbol is the [tilde key](http://www.computerhope.com/jargon/t/tilde.htm), it's normally on the top left or bottom left of the keyboard and might need the shift key to get to it.
 Or you could just copy and paste what I've put here but the standard warning is your should never just copy and paste commands from someone on the internet, even the nice people!

 ### Step 3 - update configuration settings

 That might sound a bit off putting if you're new, don't worry, it's just text and we make the adjustment using a text editor.

-Use the following command to open the config file in gedit. gedit is normally installed by default so that's why I chose it, feel free to use the editor of your choice if you wish:
+Use the following command to open the config file in gedit. gedit is just a plain text editor that is normally installed by default so that's why I chose it, feel free to use the editor of your choice if you wish but don't use anything like LibreOffice as we need a **plain** text editor, not one that adds it's own invisible markup:

 `sudo gedit /etc/sane.d/epjitsu.conf`